The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • The MCR must not be less than 25% of the (re)insurer’s SCR, including any capital add-on.

-• The MCR has an absolute floor, specified in Euros and set at a different amount for each of general insurers, long-term insurers, pure reinsurers and composite insurers.
+• The MCR has an absolute floor, set at a different amount for each of general insurers, long-term insurers, pure reinsurers and composite insurers.

 (Re)insurers must calculate the MCR and report the results to the PRA at least quarterly.